Mjz86/C_colon/mcc.md

 in a debugging environment,  this can have conditional trap instructions.

+-operator ~throw(inout throw-value)context-type noexcept  noreturn(...):
+the last operation before the function finally returns the control flow to the caller catch path. this is a noexcept  operator if the function signature contains a noexcept, this  operator must  have noreturn  qualification. otherwise,  its optional. in a debugging environment,  this can have conditional trap instructions.

+-operator return(args...)context-type->return-value :
+this operation happens on the return operator ,or implicit on void returns on function  scope end. this can control the return object before the destruction of the callee  scope ,its final result is given to `operator ~return` after the cleanup executes.

+-operator ~return(inout return-value)context-type :
+the last operation before the function finally returns the control flow to the caller happy path. in a debugging environment,  this can have conditional trap instructions.

+- `operator new( in(out) size,in(out) alignment, out byte*)context-type`:
+ allocation  of a memory region with given size , if size is inout , it can be specified to minimum of the given size , the alignment of the output region must be correct. in a debugging environment,  this can have conditional trap instructions.

+ - `operator delete( in size,in alignment,  in byte*)context-type`:
+ deallocate the memory with the size and alignment and arguments matching the one that was outputed (or given, if specified in only) from (re)new, the lifetime of the storage will end . this operator must be noexcept. in a debugging environment,  this can have conditional trap instructions.

+- `operator  renew(in size, in alignment, inout byte*,in(out) after_size)context-type  `:
+ a combination of new and delete operator, similar to the semantic in cxx std realloc , this can be used for trivially relocatable types or storage that needs to expand or shrink. note that a failure  of expanding or shrinking the memory does not invalidate the previous region of memory, a success will end the lifetime of previous region and begins the new one's lifetime. in a debugging environment,  this can have conditional trap instructions.

-- contract-in-val  type is defined to be used in  the `dyncontract`  dynamic  contract code , or the static non inlined contract checked code, if the contract is not executed then this argument and all post and pre logic  is allowed  to be elided.
+- contract-in-val  type is defined to be used in  the `dyncontract`  dynamic  contract code , or the static non inlined contract checked code, if the contract is not executed then this argument and all post and pre logic  is allowed  to be elided. also , this can be used to check for specific types of contracts using contact categories.

 - `operator  pass_contract()caller-context-type ->contract-in-val `: